 How a Criminal Defense Attorney Can Help You

 A murder or manslaughter case can involve hundreds of hours of work for an attorney.
-It is the job of criminal defense attorneys to represent those charged with crimes in court.
-Homicide crime penalties can range in severity.
+If you cannot hire an attorney, the court can appoint one.
+Criminal homicide penalties can range in severity.
 They can bring years in prison or even death.
 The defense attorney's job is to protect the rights of the accused and ensure their access to a fair trial.

-If you or a loved one has been accused of criminal homicide, contact a qualified defense attorney near you.
-They can help you obtain the best possible result in the case.
+If someone has accused you or a loved one of criminal homicide, contact a qualified defense attorney near you.
+They can help you get the best possible result in the case.